-The 12-month M&E Transition-in Period will be used to verify volumes, metrics and other key information to confirm and refine the selected Contractor’s Statement of Work, Requirements, hardware, software and telecom inventories and purchase/maintenance timing.
+The 12-month M&E Transition-in Period will be used to verify volumes, metrics and other key information to confirm and refine the selected Contractor’s Statement of Work, Requirements, Software, and purchase/maintenance timing.

-Based on the results of the Transition-In Period, changes to the M&E Agreement may be made, as appropriate, to update the Statement of Work, Requirements, inventories and Price Schedules.
+Based on the results of the Transition-In Period, changes to the M&E Agreement may be made, as appropriate, to update the Statement of Work, Requirements, Software and Price Schedules.